Class meetings, Spring 2018: Tuesday and Thursday 9:30am – 10:45am in Hanes 130

 Text: The primary text for the first part of the class is “A Course in Large Sample Theory” by T.S.
 Ferguson.
-Material for the second part will come from online sources.
+Material for the second part will come from course notes and online sources.

 Homework policy: Homework problems will be assigned regularly throughout the semester, usually every week.
 Each homework assignment will be graded: late/missed homeworks will receive a grade of zero.
 Students are welcome to discuss the homework problems with other members of the class, but should prepare their final answers on their own.
 If you have any questions concerning the grading of homework, please speak first with the TA.
 If you are absent from class when an assignment is returned, you can get your homework from the TA during their office hours.

 Attendance: Students are expected to attend all lectures.
 If you are unable to attend a lecture, please let the instructor know and make plans to get the notes from another student in the class.

 Grading: Grading will be based on homeworks, an in-class midterm, and an in-class final exam, using the weights below.